Vonng/pigsty/docs/PGSQL-ADMIN.md

 ## Minor Upgrade

-To perform a minor server version upgrade/downgrade, you have to [add packages](#adding-packages) to yum repo first.
+To perform a minor server version upgrade/downgrade, you have to [add packages](#adding-packages) to yum/apt repo first.

 Then perform a rolling upgrade/downgrade from all replicas, then switchover the cluster to upgrade the leader.